minprog/programmeren-2/onderwerp/15 typing/type-aliases/index.md

 # Aliases and generics

-## Type aliases

-You can define your own type in case your type hints get too large:

-    def create_structure(input: list[list[tuple[int,str]]]) -> dict[int, list[str]]

-If you are using such types in your function headers, chances are that you're using such complex combinations elsewhere in your code, too.
-It may be better to define a type alias:

-    MyStructure = dict[int, list[str]]

-(This looks like a variable assignment but it is indeed used to define a new named type.)

-Now you can use that alias in your code:

-    def create_structure(input: list[list[tuple[int,str]]]) -> MyStructure

 ## Generics

 How do you write your own generic functions?
 In Python that requires type variables.
 These are provided by `TypeVar` from the `typing` module.
 Here is how it works: